fortesg/fortrantestgenerator/templates/IconCompare/README.md

 ```

 This is just to make sure that capturing is disabled if the *Capture Code* still exists.
-If the *Capture Code* is already removed, those lines need to be deleted from the generated test program.
+If the *Capture Code* is already deleted, those lines need to be removed from the generated test program.